CloudLabs-MOC/AI-102-AIEngineer/Instructions/17-image-classification.md

 In this task, you will learn how to use the Custom Vision *training* API to automate the process of uploading images, tagging them, and training models without relying on the portal's user interface.

-The Custom Vision portal provides a convenient user interface that you can use to upload and tag images, and train models.
-However, in some scenarios you may want to automate model training by using the Custom Vision training API.
+The Custom Vision portal provides a convenient user interface that you can use to upload and tag images and train models.
+However, in some scenarios, you may want to automate model training by using the Custom Vision training API.

 1. In Visual Studio Code, in the **Explorer** pane, browse to the **17-image_classification (1)** folder and expand the **C-Sharp (2)**.
 Right-click the **train-classifier (3)** folder and select **Open in Integrated Terminal (4)**.